ubuntu-mate/ubuntu-mate.org/_posts/2022-03-29-ubuntu-mate-jammy.md

 around the mid section 😊 **During the development of 22.04, the image 📀 got to 4.1GB 😮**

-So, we put Ubuntu MATE on a strict diet 🥗 We've removed the proprietary NVIDIA drivers from the local apt pool on the install media and thanks to migrating fully to Yaru (which now features excellent de-duplication of icons) and also removing our legacy themes/icons **the image is a much more reasonable 2.8GB; 38% smaller.** 🗜
+So, we put Ubuntu MATE on a strict diet 🥗  We've removed the proprietary NVIDIA drivers from the local apt pool on the install media and thanks to migrating fully to Yaru (which now features excellent de-duplication of icons) and also removing our legacy themes/icons.
+And now the Yaru-MATE themes/icons are completely in upstream Yaru, we were able to remove 3 snaps from the default install and **the image is now a much more reasonable 2.7GB; 41% smaller.** 🗜

 This is important to us, because **the majority of our users are in countries where Internet bandwidth is not always plentiful**.
 Those of you with NVIDIA GPUs,